CTechLite/Catalyst_Kit/README.md

 ## Connect via WiFi

 - First connect the machine to your LAN via Ethernet, make sure you can log in to CM68 via SSH.
+- A text editor may need to be installed to make some of the following edits.
+Use this command to install: sudo apt-get install nano
 - Plug the included USB wifi into any USB interface on CATALYST board
 - Use the following command checks whether the wifi module is recognized:
 ```